sunnysar322/intro_to_cloud_iac/README.md

 terraform destroy
 ```

-Make sure your are in the terraform directory and saml2aws logged in in order for this to work.
+Make sure your are in the terraform directory and have the aws profile configured (or saml2aws logged in) in order for this to work.

 ## Additional Resources